Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: DISCUSSIONS AND CONCLUSIONS

 \subsection{Uncertainties and potential applications for eccentric MSP + sdB systems}

-The predicted number of eccentric MSP + sdB systems in the Galaxy heavily depends on the lifetime of the MSPs with strong magnetic and $10^{\rm 8}$ yr may be a conservative upper limit for the lifetime.
-For example, the characteristic age of a magnetar may be as short as $10^{\rm 3}$ yr (\citealt{IGOSHEV21}), which means that it may be less than 1 for the number of the eccentric MSP + sdB systems from the RD-AIC scenario.
-In addition, the spin-down timescale before AIC also significantly affects the number of the eccentric MSP + sdB systems.
-In this paper, we set the pseudo-spin-down timescale $\tau_{\rm sp}=10^{\rm 7}$ yr, which is estimated according to some observational constraints of type Ia supernovae.
-However, in principle, $\tau_{\rm sp}$ could be much longer than $10^{\rm 7}$ yr before an AIC process since the AIC process is completely different from type Ia supernova explosion.
-If $\tau_{\rm sp}$ were significantly longer than $10^{\rm 8}$ so that the sdB companions become CO WDs before AIC, there would not be such eccentric MSP + sdB systems predicted from the RD-AIC scenario, and then the systems would become eccentric MSP + CO WD ones.
-So, the predicted number of the eccentric MSP + sdB systems in this paper should be taken as a very conservative upper limit.
-Even if all the post-AIC MSPs from the RD-AIC scenario had a typical lifetime of normal MSPs, the number of the eccentric MSP + sdB systems is still smaller than that of normal MSPs by about one order of magnitude (\citealt{BHATTACHARYYA21}).
-Moreover, the discovery of the eccentric MSP + sdB systems in the future may be helpful to resolve whether or not the observational fact that the majority of the MSPs have very low magnetic fields is a selection effect because of their longer lifetimes (\citealt{FREIRE13}).
+Compared to the circular MSP + He WD binaries, systems with eccentric orbits are exceptionally rare, accounting for only about 2\%.
+In addition to the RD-AIC channel, neutron stars originating from core-collapse supernovae may also form MSP + sdB systems via the standard recycling process (\citealt{WUY18}).
+Based on BPS simulations in \citet{WUY20}, I estimate that the fraction of eccentric MSP + sdB systems could be as high as 55\% among all MSP + sdB binaries, which is significantly larger than the 2\% observed for MSP + He WD systems.
+However, the predicted Galactic population of eccentric MSP + sdB systems is highly sensitive to the lifetime of strongly magnetized MSPs, with $10^{\rm 8}$ yr likely representing a conservative upper limit.
+For instance, magnetars can have characteristic ages as short as $10^{\rm 3}$ yr (\citealt{IGOSHEV21}), implying that the expected number of eccentric MSP + sdB systems arising from the RD-AIC scenario may be less than one.
+Furthermore, the spin-down timescale preceding AIC also plays a critical role in determining the abundance of such systems.
+In this work, I adopt a pseudo-spin-down timescale of $\tau_{\rm sp}=10^{\rm 7}$ yr, motivated by observational constraints from type Ia supernovae.
+In principle, however, $\tau_{\rm sp}$ prior to an AIC event could be considerably longer than $10^{\rm 7}$ yr, given the fundamental physical differences between AIC and type Ia explosions.
+Should $\tau_{\rm sp}$ substantially exceed $10^{\rm 8}$ yr, the sdB companion would evolve into a CO WD before AIC occurs.
+In that case, the RD-AIC channel would not produce eccentric MSP + sdB systems, but rather eccentric MSP/NS + CO WD binaries.
+Consequently, the numbers predicted here for eccentric MSP + sdB systems should be regarded as a very conservative upper limit.
+Even if all post-AIC MSPs formed via RD-AIC exhibited lifetimes typical of normal MSPs, the population of eccentric MSP + sdB systems would still be roughly an order of magnitude smaller than that of normal MSP binaries (\citealt{BHATTACHARYYA21}).
+Finally, future detections of eccentric MSP + sdB systems may help clarify whether the observed prevalence of very low magnetic fields among MSPs is intrinsic or a selection effect resulting from their longer lifetimes (\citealt{FREIRE13}).